Key takeaways

 • Selling a home with a mortgage is common and generally not a problem.

-• It would, however, be a problem if the homeowner owes more on their mortgage than the home is worth.
+• However, it can become problematic if the homeowner owes more on their mortgage than the home is worth.

-• When selling a home with a mortgage, the seller must pay off the remaining balance of the loan at closing, along with any other fees or closing costs.
+• When selling a home with a mortgage, the seller must settle the outstanding loan balance during the closing process, along with any other fees or closing costs.
 Any remaining proceeds from the sale are considered profit.

-The short answer is, yes, it’s OK — in fact, it’s common.
+The short answer is, no, you shouldn’t have a problem — in fact, it’s very common.
 “Most people who sell their homes have outstanding mortgages,” says Melissa Cohn, regional vice president of William Raveis Mortgage in New York City and Florida.
 “Having a mortgage does not get in the way of the sale of a home, as long as there is enough equity to pay it off in full when they close.”

-Can you sell a house before paying it off?
+Can you sell a house with a mortgage before it’s paid off?

 Mortgage

-If you can afford to, a great way to increase your equity is to make a 13th mortgage payment every year and specify that it should be applied to principal.
+If you can afford to, a great way to increase your equity is to make a 13th mortgage payment every year, specifying that it should be applied to the principal.
 This pays down your mortgage faster by reducing the interest paid on the outstanding balance.

-Keep in mind that you’ll have to pay closing costs when you sell, which can include Realtor commissions and more.
+Keep in mind that you’ll have to pay closing costs when you sell.
 So if your equity is just barely positive, it might not be enough.
 If you don’t have enough equity in your home to repay the mortgage with the proceeds from the sale, you’ll have to use other funds — such as savings — to make up the difference.

 In general, you must pay off any mortgage or loans secured on a home when you sell the property.
-You can list the property for sale and go through most of the process while still owing a balance, but you must pay the loan off as part of the closure of the sale.
+You can list the property for sale and go through most of the process while still owing a balance, but you must pay the loan off in full as part of the closing.
 Here are four steps to follow when selling a house with a mortgage.

 1. Contact your lender for a payoff statement

-The first thing to do if you’re thinking about selling a home that still has an outstanding mortgage is to contact your lender and ask for a payoff statement or letter.
-This document tells you how much you’ll need to pay the lender when you sell.
+If you’re considering selling a home with an outstanding mortgage, the first thing to do is to ask your lender for a payoff statement or letter.
+This document tells you exactly how much you’ll need to pay the lender when you sell.
 The payoff amount will change every month, even on a fixed-rate mortgage, since you’re making monthly payments.
 So be prepared to get a second statement when your closing date is set.

-A payoff statement has instructions for how you can submit a final payment to repay a loan in full.
-It will give you a specific amount to pay, which includes any accrued interest and other charges, as well as the due date for the payment.
-It may also include penalties for prior late payments and an early payment penalty.
+The statement will have instructions for how to submit your final payment.
+It will give you the specific amount to pay, including any accrued interest and other charges, as well as the due date for the payment.
+It may also include penalties for prior late payments or an early payment penalty.

 2. Estimate home value and net proceeds

-Once you know how much you’ll need to pay off, it’s time to start estimating the value of your home and how much you can expect to receive from selling it.
+Once you know how much you’ll need to pay off, it’s time to estimate the value of your home and the amount you can expect to receive from selling it.

-There are many ways to estimate how much your home is worth, but a good place to start is to look for comparable homes, or comps, in your area that have sold recently or are on the market now.
-That can provide helpful context.
+There are many ways to estimate how much your home is worth, but a good place to start is to look for comparable homes, or “comps,” in your area that have recently sold or are on the market now.
+If you already have an agent, they can help you find these and provide helpful context.

-You can also try typing your address into an AVM, or automated valuation model.
-These online tools can also help you get an estimate of your home’s worth, though they are not guaranteed to be accurate.
+You can also enter your address into an AVM, or automated valuation model.
+These online tools can also help you estimate your home’s worth, though they are not guaranteed to be accurate.
 You’ll get the most accurate valuation by hiring a professional home appraiser.

-Keep in mind that if you owe $150,000 on your mortgage and you sell your home for $300,000, that remaining $150,000 isn’t all pure profit.
-Selling a house costs money: There are closing costs to pay, and real estate agents’ commissions, and possibly attorney fees as well.
+Remember that if you owe $150,000 on your mortgage and sell your home for $300,000, that remaining $150,000 isn’t all pure profit.
+Selling a house costs money: There are closing costs to pay, and possibly real estate agent commissions and attorney fees as well.
 Some of the proceeds will go toward that.
 Make sure that your actual net proceeds are sufficient to pay off both your mortgage and the fees and closing costs.
 You should get a settlement statement before your closing that outlines all these expenses.

 3. Find an agent and set a fair listing price